microsoft/FluidFramework/samples/hosts/README.md

 There are certain tasks that require the host's help to complete.
 These are defined via the host interfaces.

 As a library the loader does not have full context on the identity of the user.
 This is defined by the session the user has established with the web server that served the web page being viewed.
-As such the Prague loader defers certain tasks to the host page when identity or access control is involved.
+As such the Fluid loader defers certain tasks to the host page when identity or access control is involved.

-The primary of these is resolving a URL to its Prague specific endpoint and access tokens.
-Sites hosting Prague documents are free to define any URL scheme they want to represent a document.
-But they must then be able to map from this URL to a Prague based url of the form:
+The primary of these is resolving a URL to its Fluid specific endpoint and access tokens.
+Sites hosting Fluid documents are free to define any URL scheme they want to represent a document.
+But they must then be able to map from this URL to a Fluid based url of the form:

 `prague-protocool://service.domain/documentId/path`

 And also provided the required access tokens with this.
-In the above the protocol part of the URL defines which Prague driver to use to to talk to the server.
+In the above the protocol part of the URL defines which Fluid driver to use to to talk to the server.
 The domain gives the location of the service.
-Document ID is the identifier for the Prague document.
+Document ID is the identifier for the Fluid document.
 And finally the path is a string handed down to the document itself and allows it to select which component to render and parameters for it.

-Deferring to the host for this resolution allows it to perform access control checks on the user's identity and only return the resolved Prague URL with access tokens if these pass.
+Deferring to the host for this resolution allows it to perform access control checks on the user's identity and only return the resolved Fluid URL with access tokens if these pass.

 In this sample we aren't doing any user authentication and are running client side only with the API tokens hard coded into the sample.
 This is NOT a security best practice and is only intended to be used to simplify the loader